-Challenging generic segmentation and profiling
+challenging generic segmentation

 Strategies based on generic segmentation and profiling are discriminatory and fail to capture the nuanced nature of cultural audiences.
 Grouping audiences solely through demographic data is highly presumptuous; overlooking the diverse psychographics of audiences and perpetuating outdated stereotypes.

-Shaping a fairer cultural future
+Shaping THe UK’s cultural future

 Sandbox: practical uses